QTNM/QTNMSim/README.md

 ### Status update

+Version v0.4-beta: repaired hit scoring bug.
+The standard filtering for deposited energy misses a large number of Coulomb scatter hits.
+Two new hit filters were imlemented in QTGasSD: first on process name, score all non-transportation process steps; second, require a change of momentum pitch angle (theta to z-axis) of more than 1.e-3 radians or 0.057 degrees.
+Likewise, the unnecessary scoring from the maximum time limit process, i.e. at the final step without any scattering process involved, has been removed.

+Observation was that no hits were produced even in artificially increased Tritum gas densities.
+Inspection of tracking log output shows that scattering does occur as expected but the predominant scattering outcome at relevant energies is dominated by momentum changes rather than deposited energy.
+The momentum vector changes direction post-step and that leads quite often to electrons leaving the trap hence is significant and should be stored as a hit.

 The tagged version v0.3-beta is feature complete and tested.
 It remains a pre-release version since important input data like a realistic geometry and corresponding field map are missing.
 Examples provided only permit tests of functionality.